https://www.youtube.com/watch?v=0wiL_4OtOo0

 Cost: $200

-What you get: 8 deep frames of brood and bees -A Single!!!
+What you get: 10 frame deep full of brood of bees -A Single!!!
+These will need supering right away!!

 When: 37 days after first splits are made, TBA (To be announced) The first round of brood is sealed, the queen maturing, the queen calmer for transport.
 Our pickups are in the evening after the field force has returned, or dawn (before they start flying)Pick up is end of June!!